AalyTokombaev/OlderNed/README.md

 - 👋 Hi, I’m Alex
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning react.js and express.js
+- 🌱 I’m currently learning Flutter and Firebase
 - 💞️ I’m looking to collaborate on web projects
-- 📫 How to reach me email: alexiver96@hotmail.com
+- 📫 How to reach me: alexiver96@hotmail.com

 <!---
 OlderNed/OlderNed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.